syvb/yosoku-core/README.md

 # Yosoku

 *Yosoku* is an append-only financial ledger, intended for use in financial applications such as prediction markets.
-Currently his is more of an idea than an actual implementation; the code in this repo is very minimal.
+Currently this is more of an idea than an actual implementation; the code in this repo is very minimal.

 ## How it works